learn-co-curriculum/phase-0-wsl2-env-windows-subsystem-linux/README.md

 # Setting Up WSL2

-Windows Subsystem Linux (WSL) is **not** automatically enabled on windows.
+Windows Subsystem for Linux (WSL) is **not** automatically enabled on Windows.
 So, to start, we need to enable it!

 ## Install Windows Subsystem for Linux (WSL) and Ubuntu